BabylonJS/OldDocumentationSite/content/overviews/Canvas2D/Canvas2D_Overview_Architecture.md

 ### Rendering

 Rendering of a Canvas is made is in three parts:

-1. Preparation of the transformation matrices and update the visibility status of each primitive
+1. Preparation of the "cached states": positioning, layout update, visibility status, transformation matrices of each primitive
-2. Preparation of the primitives that are dirty for rendering
+2. Preparation/update of the WebGL resources of primitives that are dirty for rendering
-3. Do the rendering
+3. Do the rendering in three passes: opaque, alpha test, transparency

-#### Transformation and Visibility update
+#### Cached States update
-This step is done on each primitive that had a position based property that changed, same for visibility.
+This step is done on each primitive that had a position, visibility status, positioning/layout based properties that changed.
 Only a part of the graph is traversed, from the primitives that changed down to its children.
 No change will lead to zero node traversing in the graph.